- Governments and cybersecurity

 Governments and election cybersecurity

-Elections are the cornerstone of democracy and it is critical that voters are not falsely influenced by other countries’ meddling.
+Elections are the cornerstone of democracy, and voters mustn’t be falsely influenced by other countries’ meddling.
 Along similar lines, citizens should also feel confident in the electoral process.

 Cybersecurity experts should look at all areas of potential breaches, including voter registration lists, voting machines, electronic vote-counting systems, etc. This would ensure that there are no security gaps in the election system.